 d) Hiding and hiding respectively

 Explanation: Abstraction is hiding the complex code.
-For example we directly use cout object in C++ but we don’t know how is it actually implemented.
-Encapsulation is data binding, as in, we try to combine the similar type of data and functions together.
+For example, we directly use cout object in C++ but we don’t know how is it actually implemented.
+Encapsulation is data binding, as in, we try to combine a similar type of data and functions together.

 a) Abstraction is called a stream and device is called a file